 For Seniors: Keep Personal Information Private on the Internet

-Criminals come in all flavors, but the more savvy ones collect information in a very systematic way.
+Criminals come in all flavors, but the more savvy ones collect information online in a very systematic way.
 Each bit of information is like another piece of a puzzle that, over time, collects to form a very clear picture of your life.
-After criminals collect and organize such information, they never throw it away because they may be able to use it many times over.
+And be aware that after criminals collect and organize the information, they never throw it away because they may be able to use it many times over.

 Address and phone number: Abuse of this information results in you receiving increased telemarketing calls and junk mail.
 Although less common, this information may also increase a scammer’s ability to steal your identity and make your home a more interesting target for break-ins.

 Names of husband/wife, father, and mother (including mother’s maiden name), siblings, children, and grandchildren: This information is very interesting to criminals, who can use it to gain your confidence and then scam you, or use it to guess your passwords or secret question answers, which often include family members’ names.
 This information may also expose additional family members to ID theft, fraud, and personal harm.

 Information about your car: Limit access to license plate numbers; VINs; registration information; make, model, and title number of your car; your insurance carrier's name, coverage limits, loan information, and driver’s license number.
 The key criminal abuse of this information includes car theft and insurance fraud.
 The type of car you drive may also indicate your financial status, and that adds one more piece of information about you.

 Information about work history: In the hands of criminals, your work history can be very useful for authenticating the fraudsters and convincing people and organizations to provide them with more about your financial records or identity.